Honest Princeton Donation Solicitation

 Whilst Princeton has many cafes, dining halls, and eating clubs, it lacks a central dining hub where all may gather to break bread together.
 We would therefore like to propose the construction of “The Steelman Center,” and have already identified a plot of land we think would be suitable for it.
 This Center will be the heart of student life on campus, and will be a place for all students to gather to eat and socialize.
 As a tribute to your generosity towards this end, we would also like to erect a statue of you by the entrance to this Center, so that all who pass through its doors will know of your contributions to Princeton.

 Note: As before, times change.
-Should an angry student mob form to vilify you for failing to meet some future standard of moral purity, the administration will try to reach a compromise with this mob, perhaps by appending a plaque to your statue to contextualize your record, which will probably read “Capitalist Expropriator,” or “Modern-Day Slaver,” or something like that.
+Should an angry student mob form to vilify you for failing to meet some future standard of moral purity, the administration will try to reach a compromise with this mob, perhaps by appending a plaque to your statue to contextualize your record, which will probably read “Capitalist Expropriator,” or “21st-Century Slaver,” or something like that.
 Should this fail to placate the mob, however, it will probably rampage through campus and tear down your statue like the Iraqis tore down Saddam Hussein’s.
 I hope you understand that, in this event, the administration will be unable to do anything to stop it.
 We will, however, propose a compromise whereby your statue is allowed to remain on campus so long as it lies in a prone position at the feet of a new set of statues representing the people you have allegedly oppressed.
 The Steelman name will, of course, have to be removed from the Center.
 To justify this decision, Princeton’s website and alumni magazine will feature reflections by students and graduates relating how uncomfortable they always felt eating in a building associated with you and the lifelong trauma this experience has inflicted upon them.

 3) The Steelman Wing